-Prosecutors: Deaths of 2 killed in shooting ruled homicides
+Authorities identify 2 killed in shooting near Rutgers

 The two deceased victims - Lionel Macauley, 28, of Somerset, and Anthony Robinson 23, of New Brunswick - both died of gunshot wounds, prosecutors said.

-Authorities have nos disclosed a possible motive for the shooting.
+Authorities have not disclosed a possible motive for the shooting.

 Sign up for Daily Newsletters